Is Mazda Publicly Traded? A Canadian Investor’s Guide

 Toyota Motor Corporation5.1%

 Toyota’s backing provides Mazda with technological strength and market reach, especially in the evolving electric vehicle landscape.
+The partnership has become increasingly important as automakers invest heavily in EV technologies and next-generation manufacturing.

 5. Risks and Benefits for Canadian Investors